gadgetonline/rubocop-squad/README.md

 # The rubocop-perchwell Gem

-The `rubocop-perchwell` gem provides a baseline _Rubocop_ configuration for all Ruby development at Perchwell.
-It defines rules in its _.rubocop.yml_ and wraps its dependencies, other Rubocop gems, into a single package.
+The `rubocop-perchwell` gem provides a standard, baseline _Rubocop_ configuration for all Ruby development at Perchwell.
+It defines a set of rules in its _.rubocop.yml_ and wraps its dependencies, other Rubocop gems, into a single package.

+`rubocop-perchwell` contains these cops:
+* `rubocop-faker`
+* `rubocop-ordered_methods`
+* `rubocop-performance`
+* `rubocop-rails`
+* `rubocop-rake`
+* `rubocop-rspec`
+* `rubocop-thread_safety`

+You can review the baseline configuration in this gem's [_.rubocop.yml_ file](https://github.com/RivingtonHoldings/rubocop-perchwell/blob/main/.rubocop.yml).

 ## Installation

 Installation in any Ruby project is a snap.
 You can add the `rubocop-perchwell` Rubocop configuration and its tools with three lines of code.

 First, add this line to your application's _Gemfile_...